eonist/eonist.github.io/_posts/2018-08-28-nested-enum.md

     enum Send{
         case clipboard(String)
         case file(String)
-        //case current//don't change state, use the one that it is right now }
+        // case current // don't change state, use the one that it is right now }
     case send(Send)
 }